So you went ahead and got a humidifier.

-You may be wondering about the right placement for your humidifier.
-Does it have to be in a specific location?
-Does it need to be in your living room?
-Bedroom?
-Close or as far away as possible from your bed?
-Maybe in the bathroom?
-There are a lot of possible placements but don’t worry, we’re here to help you know the best location for your humidifier.
+What's the perfect spot for your new appliance?
+Does it need to be in a specific location?
+Should you keep it in your living room or kitchen?
+In your bedroom?
+Close to the nightstand or as far away as possible from your bed?
+Maybe even in the bathroom?

-Let's start with the 2 basic principles when deciding on the location of your humidifier.
+Let's begin with 2 basic principles when deciding on the right spot for your humidifier.

 Humidifiers in the Bedroom